 Setting Parameter Range/Description Factory Setting Tank On Differential 24.21.0 Sets how much the DHW storage tank temperature can drop below target before initiating a DHW demand.
 Only applicable when using a Tank Sensor.
 (Range = 0-36°F) 0 Modulation Setpoint 24.20.0 Boiler outlet water temperature target during DHW demands.
 (Range = 68-190°F) 180°F Modulation Setpoint 25.2.7 System water temperature target during DHW demands serviced by a cascade system.
 Only applicable for Manager boiler, and with DHW configured as Downstream IWH.
 (Range = 68-190°F) 180°F DHW/CH Charging Priority 24.5.9 Alternating - DHW and CH will not operate simultaneously.
 Priority switches between DHW and CH at an interval defined by the DHW/CH Shifting Priority Time (first priority is DHW); if set to 0, then DHW has priority indefinitely.
 Alternating None-Absolute - DHW and CH operate simultaneously for the period defined by the DHW/CH Shifting Priority Time.
 After the time elapses, priority switches to DHW until the DHW request ends.
 None - DHW and CH can operate simultaneously indefinitely.
 Only applicable for DHW Mode configured as Downstream IWH; Upstream IWH configuration always functions as Alternating DHW/CH Charging Priority Time 24.4.8 Determines how long a CH or DHW demand can last before the priority is switched.
 A value of 0 keeps the priority with DHW indefinitely.
-(Range = 0-720min) 45 min System Pump Activation Logic 24.4.6 Always Active - SYSTEM PUMP output (AUX2) turns on for both CH and DHW demands (with DHW Mode set to Downstream).
-CH Only - SYSTEM PUMP output (AUX2) only turns on for CH demands.
-CH Only DHW Pump Overrun Time 24.3.6 Sets the length of time the DHW PUMP output operates after a DHW demand is satisfied.
-(Range = 0-255sec) 15sec Anti-legionella Function 24.5.4 This function prevents the formation of Legionnaires' disease bacteria which may develop in piping and IWHs at temperature between 68°F and 104°F. When set to On, if the IWH temperature stays below 138°F for over 100 hours, the boiler will heat the water in the IWH until it reaches 149°F for 30 minutes.
+(Range = 0-720min) 45 min DHW Max Power 24.0.8 Establishes the maximum power the burner will operate at for DHW demands.
+(Range = 0-100%) 100% System Pump Activation 24.4.6 Always Active - SYSTEM PUMP output (AUX2) turns on for both CH and DHW demands (with DHW Mode set to Downstream).
+CH Only Logic CH Only - SYSTEM PUMP output (AUX2) only turns on for CH demands.
+DHW Pump Overrun Time 24.3.6 Sets the length of time the DHW PUMP output operates after a DHW demand is satisfied.
+(Range = 0-255sec) 15sec Anti- legionella Function 24.5.4 This function prevents the formation of Legionnaires' disease bacteria which may develop in piping and IWHs at temperature between 68°F and 104°F. When set to On, if the IWH temperature stays below 138°F for over 100 hours, the boiler will heat the water in the IWH until it reaches 149°F for 30 minutes.
 Only applicable when a Tank Sensor is used.
-Off DHW Recirc Setpoint 24.20.6 See Table 16-14 (c) 115°F Scheduling (DHW Recirc) 24.5.7 & 24.5.8 Always Active
+Off DHW Recirc Setpoint 24.20.6 See Table 16-14 (c) 115°F